Advantages of language courses in China

 Suzhou

 Parks and estates.
 Classical architectural and park ensembles are the template of Suzhou.
-There are several ancient parks here — Tiger Hill with a multi-storey pagodaTraditional Chinese architectural structure in the form of a tower, the Garden of the Modest Official, the Garden of Solitude, and the Garden of Stone Lions.
+There are several ancient parks here — Tiger Hill with a multi-storey pagoda, the Garden of the Modest Official, the Garden of Solitude, and the Garden of Stone Lions.
 All parks in Suzhou are included in the UNESCO World Heritage List[1].

 Chinese Venice.
 Several rivers and water channels flow through Suzhou, including the Beijing-Hangzhou Imperial Canal.
 In the era of the Qing Dynasty, there were more than a thousand bridges in the city — some of them have been preserved in their original form to this day.